Definition of eruv in English:

 - However, my first Shabbat in Vancouver, I was informed that one is not allowed to carry anything on Shabbat (in the absence of an eruv, which didn't exist).

-from Hebrew ῾ērūḇ, from a base meaning 'mixture'.
+From Hebrew ῾ērūḇ, from a base meaning 'mixture'.

 Definition of eruv in:

-- The British & World English dictionary
+- British & World English dictionary

 What do you find interesting about this word or phrase?